cmdenis/phys512/Assignment 3/Assignment_3.md

 ![a3q2_decay_ratio_plot](figs/a3q2_analytic_comp.jpg)

-We see that the numerical one is lower than the anylitic one iniitially.
+We see that the numerical one is lower than the anylitic one initially.
 This makes sense since the decays haven't "had the time to reach" the Pb206.
 It does match the curve much better later on.

 We can now also plot the ratio of Th230 to U234: